satyammangroliya/Microlearning/README.md

 ## Configuration

-3 Objects have to be specified here:
+3 Objects have to/can  be specified here:

-- Homepage object
+- Homepage object(Mandatory): contains the home page/root object containing the microcards
-- Survey Object
+- Survey Object(optional): was originally designed to allow adding links for surveys
 - "Was Sind Lern-Snacks?"
-Object
+Object(mandatory): was origianally designed to enable designing an About page for the learning snacks

 You can read the REF_ID of each object in the raw link of the corresponding Object.
-The Link https://ilias.bgn-akademie.de/goto.php?target=cat_5338&client_id=bgnakademie for example is pointing to the object with REF_ID 5338.
+The Link https://ilias.super_leaarning_platform.de/goto.php?target=cat_5338&client_id=superclient for example is pointing to the object with REF_ID 5338.

 ## USE